loeken/homelab/docs/apps/admin/zfs-iscsi/README.md

 nano argocd-democratic-csi-iscsi.yaml
 ```

-now in here change the ip 172.16.137.13 with the ip of your truenas, update the root password for truenas and insert the id_rsa_truenas private key, after that is done we can send this to kubeseal and apply the encrypted version
+now in here change the ip 172.16.137.13 with the ip of your truenas, update the root password for truenas and insert the id_ed25519_truenas private key, after that is done we can send this to kubeseal and apply the encrypted version

 ```
 cat argocd-democratic-csi-iscsi.yaml | kubeseal > argocd-democratic-csi-iscsi-encrypted.yaml